top of page

 • 2 min read

-Pain from a bacterial or viral problem is usually acute pain, lasting only a few days.
+Body aches and pain from a bacterial or viral illness can make a person feel miserable.
+This kind of pain is usually acute, lasting only a few days.
 People tend to have all kinds of aches and pains when they are sick with a bacterial or viral illness, especially when they have a fever.
 Typically, when a person has an infection, white blood cells respond by releasing cytokines.
-Cytokines, in turn, cause inflammation which then causes “aches and pains”.
+Cytokines, in turn, cause inflammation, which then causes “aches and pains”.

 Over-the-Counter Oral Treatment